 The series 'Overture' focuses on images of disaster.
 Instead of something serious and frightening, I wanted to create images that were light yet not light at the same time—familiar, but with a sense of distance.
 To that end, I used part of a 1955 comic book titled 'My Greatest Adventure'.
 In particular, I referred to a scene of a village being struck by a landslide in a feature titled 'I Was Buried Alive for 30 Days'.
 In popular culture, apocalypses rarely appear merely as endings.
 Whether the apocalypse is due to zombies, disaster, plague, or war, we are shown the new world and the new ways of life that form afterward.
 That is what makes this subject matter so compelling.
 New communities, new ways of life and environments—the apocalypse genre does not present us with endings, but rather speaks to the rapidly changing face of the world.
 This irony is what I wanted to communicate with this work: that a subject as huge and heavy as the 'apocalypse' leads us to imagine new life.

 - Jeongsu Woo

-Woo was born 1986, Seoul, South Korea.
-His work is currently on view at the National Museum of Modern and Contemporary Art, Gwacheon, South Korea.
-Works have previously been included in exhibitions at the Seoul Museum of Art and Kumho Asiana Museum of Art, Seoul.
+The artist has been included in recent exhibitions at the National Museum of Modern and Contemporary Art, Korea; Seoul Museum of Art and Kumho Asiana Museum of Art, Seoul.